prettier/eslint-config-prettier/README.md

 (Change `path/to/main.js` to a file that exists in your project.)

 In theory you need to run the tool for every single file in your project to be 100% sure that there are no conflicting rules, because ESLint supports having different rules for different files.
-But usually you’ll have about the same rules for all files, so it is good enough to run the command on one file.
+Usually you’ll have about the same rules for all files, so it is good enough to run the command on one file.
 But if you use [multiple configuration files] or [overrides], you can provide several files check:

 ```
 npx eslint-config-prettier index.js test/index.js legacy/main.js